 Running your first CUDA-Q Program

 Now that you have defined your first quantum kernel, let’s look at different options for how to execute it.
 In CUDA-Q, quantum circuits are stored as quantum kernels.
-For estimating the probability distribution of a measured quantum state in a circuit, we use the sample function call, and for computing the expectation value of a quantum state with a given observable, we use the observe function call.
+For estimating the probability distribution of a measured quantum state in a circuit, we use the sample function call, for analyzing individual return values from multiple executions, we use the run function call, and for computing the expectation value of a quantum state with a given observable, we use the observe function call.

 Sample